-Director, lead vocalist and bass player of the group.
+Francisco is the director, lead vocalist and bass player of the group.

-In the mid 80s he played lead guitar for Caoba, a local latin-jazz group that performed at Georgetown’s The Saloun in Washington, DC.
-In the 90’s after playing blues, rock and latin jazz, he picked up the bass, went back to his roots and played for Estampa Criolla, a Peruvian group where his mother Graciela Vega was the lead singer, and Miguel Chacaltana was the guitarist.
+In the mid 80’s he played lead guitar for Caoba, a local latin-jazz group that performed at Georgetown’s The Saloun in Washington, DC.
+In the 90’s after playing blues, rock and latin jazz, he picked up the bass, went back to his roots and played for “Estampa Criolla,” a Peruvian group where his mother Graciela Vega was the lead singer, and Miguel Chacaltana was the guitarist and arranger.